-Making fruit infused water is pretty easy.
-All you need are fruit and fresh herbs.
-A few simple ingredients go a long way – and the flavor combinations are pretty infinite.
-You can use an infusion pitcher to steep the fruit and herb flavorings in your water, or you can add the fruit straight to your water.
-Just remember to let your water sit for at least 30 minutes before drinking.
-And drink water at room temperature for quickest absorption.
+All you need is fresh fruit and water.
+But adding fresh herbs to the mix increases the flavor variety and the benefits.
+You can use an infusion pitcher to steep the fruit and herbs in your water, or you can add the fruit straight to your water.
+Just be sure to let the ingredients steep in the water for a minimum of one to two hours before drinking.
+Drink the water at room temperature for the quickest absorption.

-Cucumber, lime, and lemon are optimal for bloating, appetite control, hydration, digestion, and weight management.
+- Cucumber, lime, and lemon: This combination is optimal for bloating, appetite control, hydration, digestion, and weight management.

-Green tea, mint, and lime are ideal for fat burning, digestion, congestion, headaches, and freshening your breath.
+- Green tea, mint, and lime: Try this combo for fat burning, digestion, congestion, headaches, and freshening your breath.

-Lemon, lime, and orange are great for vitamin C. You can also sip this combination for immune defense and heartburn.
+- Lemon, lime, and orange: Boost your vitamin C with these ingredients.
+You can also sip this combination for immune defense and heartburn.

-Strawberry and kiwi are great together for cardiovascular health, immune system protection, blood sugar regulation, and digestion.
+- Strawberry and kiwi: This flavorful duo is good for cardiovascular health, immune system protection, blood sugar regulation, and digestion.

-Ginger, cucumber, lemon, and spearmint are the ingredients in ever-popular Sassy Water, which is known for cutting fat and increasing hydration levels.
-This recipe combination is most recognized in conjunction with the Flat Belly Diet.
+- Grated ginger, cucumber, lemon, and spearmint: These are the ingredients in the popular Sassy Water, which is known for cutting fat along with increasing hydration levels.
+You may have heard of this recipe associated with the Flat Belly Diet.
 It relieves bloating and is a natural diuretic.
 Make it before bedtime, let it steep overnight, and drink it throughout the day.

 Find more fruit-infused water tips and recipes at A Sweet Pea Chef.